 This award is established in respect of employees employed in accordance with the provisions of the State Service Act 2000, engaged in the provision of and in the undertaking of nursing duties and for whom a classification definition is contained in this award.

 4. DATE OF OPERATION

-This Award shall come into operation from the first full pay period on or after 25 May 2022.
+This Award shall come into operation from 6 September 2023.

 5. SUPERSESSION